knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 -----------------------

 So far we've seen 2 different grant types, or strategies for exchanging the access token.
-These were client credentials and authorization code.
+These were Client Credentials and Authorization Code.
 Unfortunately, neither works inside JavaScript.
-The problem is that both ultimately involve making a request to the token endpoint (e.g. ``/token``) and including your client secret.
+The problem is that both ultimately involve making a request to the OAuth server using your client secret.
 As the name suggests, that string is a secret.
 So, printing it inside an HTML page and using it in JavaScript would be a terrible idea.

-Instead, we need to look at one more grant type called implicit.
-It's a lot like authorization code, but simpler.
-With authorization code, the user is redirected back to our app with an authorization code.
+Instead, we need to look at one more grant type called Implicit.
+It's a lot like Authorization Code, but simpler.
+With Authorization Code, the user is redirected back to our app with an authorization code.
 We make another API request to the token endpoint to exchange it for an access token.

-With the implicit flow, when the user is sent back to us, they come with the access token directly - instead of the authorization code.
+With the Implicit flow, when the user is sent back to us, they come with the access token directly - instead of the authorization code.
 This eliminates one step of the process.
 But it also has some disadvantages as we'll see.